ohadcn/ohadcn.github.io/about.md

 Software developer, focused on security & accessibility.

-Interested in IOT & blockchain.
+Interested in Chatbots, Blockchain and Cyber.

 ### More Information